 - Verify that the selected list includes all of the necessary list items.

-- If the list items displayed in the task panel do not correctly reflect the list items in the document, edit the list and click the “Reload” button at the lower left corner of the CommonLook Office GlobalAccess panel.
+- If the list items displayed in the task panel do not correctly reflect the list items in the document, edit the list and use the “Reload” button at the lower left corner of the CommonLook Office panel to reload the list checkpoint.